whygukin/Group-9/docs/status.md

 PPO algorithm such as all the math from Open AI (developers themselves) https://spinningup.openai.com/en/latest/algorithms/ppo.html

-Open-Spiel Environment (Specifically universal_poker environment). https://github.com/google-deepmind/open_spiel
+Open-Spiel Environment (Specifically universal_poker environment and the 3 variants of the CFR algorithm). https://github.com/google-deepmind/open_spiel

 Helped with integrating open-spiel environment with gym environment to use with the PPO algorithm